Senior Design Team sdmay25-17 • MicroBial-Electronic Pill Sensor SD Site

 Project Overview

 The microbial pill sensor uses a novel biosensing detection mechanism, relying on bioengineered microbes to identify the presence of nitrate in the environment.
 The microbes used by the microbial pill sensor have been genetically engineered to express green-fluorescent protein (GFP) due to the presence of nitrate.
-The concentration of nitrate in the environment can be determined through the fluorescent response of the expressed GFP.
+The concentration of nitrate in the environment can be determined through the fluorescent response of the expressed GFP, which is initiated, measured, and transmitted via the electronic components of the microbial pill sensor.

-The microbial pill sensor is a 5 x 5 x 10 mm3 capsule broken into distinct modules.
-The bioengineered microbes are contained within a housing chamber, and the solution flows in through a selective membrane located at the top of the capsule.
-The electronic components are situated directly below the housing chamber and arranged in three distinct optical detection, microcontroller, and temperature control PCB layouts.
+The microbial pill sensor is a cylindrical capsule with a radius of 15mm and a height of 47mm, broken into distinct modules.
+The bioengineered microbes are contained within a housing chamber, and the solution will flow in through a selective membrane located at the top of the capsule.
+The optical detection PCB and the microcontroller PCB are situated directly below the housing.
 A 488 nm wavelength LED is required to excite the expressed GFP, resulting in the emission of 532 nm wavelength light.
 The emitted light is captured by a photodetector, resulting in a photocurrent proportional to the presence of nitrate in the environment.
 A microcontroller is responsible for the activation of the LED at the desired interval and the transmission of the photocurrent value to an external device via low-power Bluetooth.
 An external GUI application processes the measurement and displays recorded nitrate concentrations for evaluation by the user.
-Additional temperature control is required to maintain the viability of microbes within the housing chamber.

 Team Members